SarthakResearch/A-Genetic-Algorithm-based-Auctioning-and-Resource-Valuation-Model/README.md

 Efficient allocation of computational tasks to heterogeneous cloud resources under conflicting user constraints — such as deadlines, budgets, and service preferences — remains a fundamental challenge in IoT-driven cloud environments.
 Existing auction-based resource allocation mechanisms largely overlook execution-time-aware cost modeling, flexible constraint handling, and economically sound pricing that simultaneously incentivizes providers and compensates users, limiting their practical applicability in realistic multi-constrained cloud scenarios.

-This repository provides the complete Java implementation and synthetically generated datasets associated with the following paper:
+This repository provides the Java implementation of the GARV genetic algorithm and pricing model, and the synthetically generated datasets, associated with the following paper:

 > "A Genetic Algorithm-based Auctioning and Resource Valuation Model for Multi-Constrained Task Allocation in Heterogeneous Cloud Computing Environments"
 > Submitted to [Computers and Electrical Engineering Journal]

 GARV integrates a multi-attributed double auction framework with a preference-aware Genetic Algorithm for winner determination and a performance and preference-aware pricing model that jointly ensures incentive compatibility, compensation-based fairness, individual rationality, and budget balance.

 ## Problem Description